Tealium/collect-ios/_posts/1969-12-31-trackable-actions.md

                                   "view_action"  : "disappeared"]

-    TealiumCollect.sendViewWithData: data)
+    TealiumCollect.sendViewWithData(data)
 }
 ```

 Not only will this setup allow for view counts, but it also provides AudienceStream enough infomration to determine how much time is spent on every view.

-### <span id="links"/> Links
+### <span id="events"/> Events

-Button taps, other UI interactions and milestones passed are simple data points that can be collected with the similar ```sendEventWithData:``` call:
+Button taps, other UI interactions and milestones passed are simple data points that can be collected with the similar [sendEventWithData:](documentation/html/Classes/TealiumCollect.html#//api/name/sendEventWithData:) method:

 ##### Objective-C